h0mbre/h0mbre.github.io/_posts/2020-02-09-HEVD_UninitializedStackPointer_64bit.md

 ## Goal
 This one is pretty straightforward, we'll be attacking HEVD as normal, this time looking at the uninitialized stack variable bug class.
 While this isn't super common (I don't think?), there is a very neat API we can leverage from userland to spray the kernel stack and set ourselves up nicely so that we can get control over a called function pointer value.

+## IOCTL Things

+Call graph for our desired function:

+We will be targeting a vulnerable function that triggers an uninitialized stack variable vulnerablity.
+We can see from the `IrpDeviceIoCtlHandler` function in IDA that we branch to our desired call in the bottom left after failing a `jz` after comparing our IOCTL value (`eax`) with `0x22202B` and then subtracting another `0x4` and successfully triggering a `jz`.
+So we can conclude that our desired IOCTL is `0x22202B` + `0x4`, which is `0x22202F